KarbonPebbler/KP_Sun_Moon_Vibe_Clock/README.md

 - Chad Harp for the Almanac source
 - Dersie for beta testing the revised code

-Feel free to reuse the code provided, but, please credit those that made this happen.
+Feel free to reuse the code provided, but, please ensure you credit the authors.
+Thank you. :)

 Enjoy,